 From 2002 through 2005, our revenues increased significantly from \$12.2 million to \$99.1 million due primarily to increased sales of our DC to DC converter and LCD backlight inverter product families.
 Our revenue for fiscal 2006 was \$105.0 million, as we experienced some slowing in revenue growth across several of our product lines, including our DC to DC product line in which we experienced increased price competition for some of our products as well as longer than expected new product acceptance by our customers.
-In addition, we experienced a decline in revenue growth of our CCFL backlight inverter products, in which we experienced increased competition market acceptance and penetration of our current and future products and ongoing litigation, we do not expect our growth rate to be comparable to past periods.
+In addition, we experienced a decline in revenue growth of our CCFL backlight inverter products, in which we experienced increased competition and customer concerns resulting from our ongoing litigation with O2.
+Due to increased competition, market acceptance and penetration of our current and future products and ongoing litigation, we do not expect our growth rate to be comparable to past periods.